BradleyChatha/PersonalWebsite/PersonalWebsite/wwwroot/blogs/JsonSerialiser/post1.md

 and returns a std.json#JSONValue which is the main struct that std.json uses to represent JSON values.

-One of the interesting things about std.json#JSONValue is that its constructor is also a template, which conveniently also supports being able to automatically wrap around any primitive type (and more) that D has.
+One of the interesting things about std.json#JSONValue is that its constructor is also a template, which conveniently supports being able to automatically wrap around any primitive type (and more) that D has.

-This means that all we have to do to serialise a primitive type is to construct a std.json#JSONValue and pass our primitive value directly to it.
+This means that to serialise a primitive type all we must do is construct a std.json#JSONValue and pass our primitive value directly to it.
 Don't think things are this convenient later down the road though.